-The site is titled Lot 1 DP 230063, is addressed as 206 High Street, Maitland and has an area of approximately 810 m.
+The site is titled Lot 1 DP 230063, is addressed as 206 High Street, Maitland and has an area of approximately 810 m2.
 The property is zoned B4 Mixed Use pursuant to the Maitland LEP (2011).
 The site currently contains a vacant building with previous uses of the site including a service station and most recently a rental car business.
 Photograph 1 below shows the existing site conditions.

-The site currently has two vehicular accesses to the site off High Street a remnant from the previous use of the site as a service station.
-The proposal is to remove the eastern access and utilise the existing western access as a combined entry / exit driveway to the ground level at grade on-site parking area.
+The site currently has two vehicular accesses to the site off High Street, a remnant from the previous use of the site as a service station.
+The proposal is to retain and modify these existing accesses as separate entry and exit accesses to facilitate the operation of the car wash and ensure all vehicles can conveniently enter and exit the site in a forward direction.
 Photograph 2 below shows the existing western vehicular access to the site to be utilised by the proposed development for access to the on-site car parking.